Clayton, Victoria: Demographics

+Large shares of the Clayton population report being higher education students: 71.7% in 2016 and 54.4% in 2021.
+Amongst the suburb's population as a whole, 34% in 2016 and 42.3% in 2021 reported having a bachelor's degree or higher.
+The proportion holding such a degree for Victoria as a whole in those years was 24.3% and 29.2% respectively.
+A larger share of Clayton residents reported being employed as "professionals" than the general Australian population (28.3% vs 24%), but fewer reported being "managers" (6.4% vs 13.7%).
+The median weekly incomes for individuals and households were AU$594 and AU$1,494 respectively, compared to AU$803 and AU$1,759 for Victoria.

+39.4% of Clayton residents in 2021 reported having no religious affiliation, and another 8.9% did not answer the question.
+Hinduism and Buddhism were more common compared to the general population; 7.3% and 6.7% of Clayton residents reported being Hindu or Buddhist respectively, compared to 2.3% and 3.1% of Victorians, and 1.9% and 2.4% of Australians.
+13.9% reported being Catholic, compared to 23.2% of Victorians.

 History

 The area was first occupied for farming in the 1850s and was originally named after a property, "Clayton Vale", owned by lawyer John Hughes Clayton in the 1860s.
 A township was originally gazetted on Dandenong Road and in 1862 a primary school was opened at the corner of Dandenong Road and Clayton Road, to serve the whole of the Clayton district.
 This school changed its name to Clayton North Primary School in 1954.

 The construction of the railway to Dandenong and Gippsland about 1 km south of Dandenong Road in 1878 prompted the start of a second township where the line crossed Clayton Road.

 The Post Office opened on 18 November 1887 as Clayton's Road Railway Station and was renamed Clayton in 1891.

 Clayton's rural lands and relative proximity to Melbourne attracted two institutions at the turn of the century: the Talbot Colony for Epileptics on land later occupied by Monash University, and a Women's Convalescent Home.
 Apart from that, in 1900 the community consisted of farms, three hotels, two churches, a tennis court and a few shops.
 Market gardens, fruit growing and a municipal abattoir were the leading industries.

 The 1960s saw the rapid disappearance of market gardens as urbanisation and industry advanced.
 At the western edge of Clayton the Oakleigh High School had been opened in 1955 and a second primary school was opened next year at Clayton South.
 Clayton East Post Office opened in 1958 (and closed 1979).